EMDR Therapy in Jackson, TN

 No. One of the benefits of EMDR is that you don’t have to retell every detail of what happened.
 You only need to share enough for me to understand the memory or belief we’re targeting.
 EMDR focuses on how the memory is stored in your brain and body — not on retelling the story.

-EMDR is especially effective for Black professional women navigating:
+EMDR is especially effective for professional women navigating:

 Work & Career-Related Trauma